postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk.md

 ## Retrieving your Splunk HEC token

 Log in to [Splunk](https://login.splunk.com) and follow the [steps from Splunk](https://docs.splunk.com/Documentation/Splunk/8.1.0/Metrics/GetMetricsInOther#Get_metrics_in_from_clients_over_HTTP_or_HTTPS
 ) to create and save your HTTP Event Collector token (HEC token).
-Save the API Key to configure the Postman Splunk integration.
+Save the HEC token to configure the Postman Splunk integration.

 ![save splunk HEC token](https://assets.postman.com/postman-docs/datadog-get-api-key-bb.jpg)